 Learn not to care what others think.
 You live in a society that doesn't celebrate art or artists (unless they are commercially successful).
 People will judge your career, your values, your decisions, your material possessions, your fashion, your choice of beverages, and even your My Little Pony iPad app--and all those things are apt to be lacking from their perspective.
 (Because, let's be honest, My Little Pony rules.)
 Best to learn early how blow them off (and not in the good way).

 Learn to care what others think.
 Artists already tend towards contrarian status.
 Half of them are one rejection of a social convention shy of picking their nose in public and living in a tree.
 But empathy is panacea in any art.
 (Oh how ironic and paradoxical is that?)
 If you're not careful, you're going to be the weirdo wearing the tutu at the DMV.
 That takes "not caring" to the next level, but at that point a person can't understand humanity enough to portray it in their work.
-Gotta ride the hard-to-hit/impossible-to-maintain sweet spot right down the middle of not caring that you'll never get laid wearing second hand clothes and unapologetic explosive flatulence at formal dinner parties.
+Gotta ride the hard-to-hit/impossible-to-maintain sweet spot right down the middle of not caring that mainstream folks will not appreciate your second hand clothes and unapologetic explosive flatulence at formal dinner parties.

 Wear your heart on your sleeve.
 Humans are emotional creatures and you are funneling your passion into artistic expression.
 Having passion is the first step, of course.
 We live in a society that doesn't find any emotional expression from you appropriate, be it too happy or too depressive.
 How dare you feel in a way that is expressed in something other than your clothes and musical taste!
 You have to learn to crash through those walls...with a wrecking ball.